Stats Perform: Vista Equity Partners ownership, merger with Perform Content

 In June 2014, Fox Sports and the AP sold STATS LLC to Vista Equity Partners, a private equity firm.

 In early 2015, STATS acquired the wire services The Sports Network and Prozone.
 Vista Equity Partners also acquired Automated Insights, a company involved in using natural-language generation based on big data (including in particular, generating wire reports on sporting events from raw statistics).

 In April 2019, Vista Equity Partners announced its intent to acquire Perform Content, the former sports data subsidiary of Perform Group.
 The company was selling the property to focus more on its sports streaming service DAZN.
 It was stated that DAZN Group would retain a "significant minority stake" in the surviving entity, which was to focus strongly on the use of artificial intelligence and machine learning.

 On 15 July 2019, it was announced that the merged company would be known as Stats Perform, and operate under STATS CEO Carl Mergele.
 He stated that the company would "[harness] the power of immense amounts of sports data with unparalleled AI technology".

 In October 2020, Stats Perform experienced a three week outage affecting key customers, including Yahoo!
 Sports.
 Yahoo!
 Sports apologised for this outage "While we have never experienced an outage like this in our 20-year-plus history, you deserve better and we expect better of ourselves."

-In December 2020, Stats Perform acquired Thuuz for its fan engagement tools.

-In July 2021, Stats Perform acquired 13strides, a visual content studio for sport.

-In March 2023, Stats Perform is sued for allegedly stealing exclusive soccer data.
+In March 2023, Stats Perform is sued for stealing exclusive soccer data.
 Rival IMG argues that Stats Perform uses spies at games of the English Premier League (EPL) and other European leagues to collect data for which IMG has exclusive rights.

+In October 25, 2025 Stats Perform forced to refinance debt for purchase of Perform and excess costs due to failed litigations.
+As part of the merger, Stats Perform was put under a shell company "Peak Jersey Holdco Ltd", and this holding company is rated at "CCC", reflects increased likelihood of payment default.